brianaydemir/criticalmaas-nbmg-import/README.md

    Replace `${SCRAPER_MODULE}` with one of the modules in [macrostrat/map_ingestion/scrapers](macrostrat/map_ingestion/scrapers).

-2. Process the maps listed in CSV file produced in the previous step by running
+2. Process the maps listed in the CSV file produced by the previous step by running

        poetry run python3 -m macrostrat.map_ingestion.driver maps.csv